top of page

 According to inscription, 19th dynasty

-cap and beard.
-On the right side of the door there is a line of hieroglyphic text, which reads "Conquer the people of the Nine Bows" (a symbolic designation of enemies of Egypt).
-The whole drawing is an example of the finest workmanship, and must have been produced as a design for a door which the owner had commissioned with this sketch.
+The artist of this ostrakon seems to have explored a number of themes.
+The most prominent is the depiction of a shrine doorway in the centre.
+To the left of the door is the figure of the standing donor.
+He is an official, indicated by the staff he holds in his left hand.
+Above him there is a drawing of the head of the god Ptah with cap and beard.
+To the right of the door is a line of hieroglyphic text which reads "Conquer the people of the Nine Bows" (a symbolic reference to Egypt's enemies).
+The whole drawing is an example of the finest craftsmanship and must have been made as a design for a door which the owner had commissioned with this sketch.

 The Nine Bows

-This is an ancient term that collectively referred to the enemies of Ancient Egypt.
-The name could originate from their use of bows and arrows in warfare or because of their ritual of physically "breaking the bows" of defeated foes as a metaphor for military defeat - but the original reason is not known.
-The actual enemies that this refers to were a matter of choice that reflected the current contact with neighbours and their relations with them - but the selection generally included Asiatics,
+This is an ancient term used to refer collectively to the enemies of ancient Egypt.
+The name may have come from their use of bows and arrows in warfare, or from their ritual of physically "breaking the bows" of defeated enemies as a metaphor for military defeat - but the original reason is not known.
+The actual enemies referred to were a matter of choice, reflecting current contact and relations with neighbours - but the selection generally included Asians, Sand Dwellers and Nubians.

 CambridgeBartlow20May_2.jpg